History of the Jews in Washington, D.C.: 20th century

 After the war, many prominent members of the area's Jewish community helped to secretly raise funds for illegal immigration to Mandatory Palestine, as well as the Haganah.
 After the establishment of the State of Israel in 1948, local Jews purchased the first embassy for the newly formed state near Embassy Row.

 The Jewish population of the area went from 20,000 in 1945 to 81,000 in 1956, half of whom were living in the suburbs and not the District itself.
 The population reached 110,000 in 1970.
 With the expanse into the suburbs also came new synagogues, and Jewish organizations that had been in the city also moved to more suburban areas including the JCC, the Jewish Social Services Agency, the Hebrew Home for the Aged, and eventually the United Jewish Appeal (UJA) and the Jewish Community Council relocated to a centralized campus in Rockville.

-In the 1950s and 1960s, the Jewish community was active in the Civil Rights Movement, and the Jewish Community Council, now known as the Jewish Community Relations Council, which made its support formally known in the Thompson's restaurant case in 1953.
+In the 1950s and 1960s, many members of the Jewish community was active in the Civil Rights Movement, and the Jewish Community Council, now known as the Jewish Community Relations Council, made its support formally known in the Thompson's restaurant case in 1953.
 After the Brown v.
-Board of Education decision, the Council also worked with city and religious leaders to promote a peaceful transition to integration.
-In 1966, progressive young Jewish intellectuals founded Jews for Urban Justice (JUJ), a left-wing organization founded to oppose anti-black racism within the Jewish community of Washington, D.C.
-JUJ campaigned against anti-black discrimination from Jewish institutions, fought for equal access to housing at a time when prominent Jewish land developers in the Washington metropolitan area used racially restrictive covenants designed to exclude African-Americans from home ownership, and organized the first Freedom Seder to encourage solidarity between African-Americans and Jewish Americans.
+Board of Education decision, the council also worked with city and religious leaders to promote a peaceful transition to integration.
+In 1966, progressive young Jewish intellectuals founded Jews for Urban Justice (JUJ), a left-wing organization founded to oppose anti-Black racism within the Jewish community of Washington, D.C.
+JUJ campaigned against anti-Black discrimination from Jewish institutions, fought for equal access to housing at a time when prominent white Jewish land developers in the Washington metropolitan area used racially restrictive covenants designed to exclude African-Americans from home ownership, and organized the first Freedom Seder to encourage solidarity between African-Americans and Jewish Americans.